Megalukes/loveplane.lua/README.md

 # loveplane
-A small library to create parallaxes using LÖVE.
+A small library to help creating parallaxes and pattern repetition using LÖVE.